 6. Species specificity - these reflexes are characteristic of all individuals of a certain species.

-7. Persistently persist throughout life.
+7. Stable throughout life.

 8. Change (new reflexes arise, and old ones fade away).